maeneak/MauiHybridAuth/readme.md

 3. Open a terminal in the repo root folder and type ```dotnet new install .```
 4. Create a new project in the current directory from the terminal using ```dotnet new maui-auth -n {name of project}``` (will create a subdirectory with the name of your project)

 Run the web project to test setup.
+Web project must be running to supply Identity authentication to the Maui Project.
 Default admin login: admin@app.email p: Admin@123

-The project has been setup to run in Visual Studio but should be easily adapted to vscode

-'Web' project must be running to run the Maui Project